jrpool/eslint/docs/rules/object-property-newline.md

 The `allowAllPropertiesOnSameLine` object option would not excuse this case, because the entire collection of property specifications spans 4 lines, not 1.

 The `never` string option permits a multiline property specification if it is the only property specification of its object.
-Otherwise,
+If there are two or more property specifications, however, the `never` option generally makes it impossible for any of them to occupy more than one line.
+However, the `unlessCommaBefore` object option provides one exception, described above.

 ### --fix

+If this rule is invoked with the command-line `--fix` option, object literals that violate the rule are generally modified to comply with the rule.

+#### `--fix` with `always`

-If this rule is invoked with the command-line `--fix` option, object literals that violate the rule are generally modified to comply with it.
-The modification in each case is to move a property specification to the next line whenever there is part or all of a previous property specification on the same line.
+When the string option is set to `always` (or is, equivalently, not set), the modification in each case is to move a property specification to the next line whenever the previous property specification is at least partly on the same line.
 For example,

 ```js
 const newObject = {